Friday, 20 December 2024

 Another attempt at the comet, this time from the westerly edge of Wantage.
 For a more "environmental" shot, I tried using my Canon RF 16mm f2.8 wide-angle lens.

 The conditions were probably even worse than on 17th, with thin cloud, murk and the near full moon again prominent in the east.
-Also, stacking was ineffective for these image, so instead I show below a single image after some processing.
+Also, stacking was ineffective for these image, so instead here is a single image after some processing.
 This image shows the comet just before it went behind the upper layer of thin cloud.
+Thereafter the cloud quickly moved in and the comet disappeared behind it.

 Comet Tsuchinshan-ATLAS © Stephen Burch